ArchanDadhania/patternquestion/README.md

 # patternquestion
-I have made different type of question in C++ programing
+I have made different type of pattern question in C++ programing